Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 To some extent \eqref{GMB} and \eqref{GMBd2} can be seen as multivariate counterparts of \eqref{eqn:PoincaredW}.
 Indeed, as is the case with $d_W$, the distances $d_2$ and $d_3$ are based on continuous test functions, although the exact definitions involving $C^2$- and $C^3$-functions are distinct from the multivariate Wasserstein distance obtained by using test functions $h: \R^m\to\R$ having Lipschitz constants at most one.

-The Kolmogorov distance \eqref{eqn:DefinitiondK} is arguably more interesting than the Wasserstein distance (and the $d_2$- and the $d_3$-distances for $m=1$), as it has a clearer interpretation as the supremum norm of the difference of the distribution functions of the involved random variables, though it is often harder to deal with because the underlying test functions are discontinuous.
+The Kolmogorov distance \eqref{eqn:DefinitiondK} is arguably more interesting than the Wasserstein distance (and the $d_2$- and the $d_3$-distances for $m=1$), as it has a clearer interpretation as the supremum norm of the difference of the distribution functions, though it is often harder to deal with because the underlying test functions are discontinuous.
 The straightforward multivariate analog to the univariate Kolmogorov distance for two $m$-dimensional random vectors $Y=(Y_1,\hdots,Y_m)$ and $Z=(Z_1,\hdots,Z_m)$ would be

 which is again the supremum norm of the difference of the distribution functions of $Y$ and $Z$.
 In \eqref{eqn:SupMulti} one only takes into account rectangular solids aligned with coordinate planes, so that for a rotation $A\in\R^{m\times m}$ the distance between $AY$ and $AZ$ could be different from the distance between $Y$ and $Z$.
 Although convergence in the distance given in \eqref{eqn:SupMulti} still implies weak convergence, one would like to have invariance under rotation.
-To resolve this issue, we define for $\ell\in\N$ and two $m$-dimensional random vectors $Y$ and $Z$,
+To resolve this issue, one considers the following standard multivariate counterpart to the Kolmogorov distance \eqref{eqn:DefinitiondK}, defined for $m$-dimensional random vectors $Y$ and $Z$ \text{by}

-where $\mathbb{H}_{\ell}$ is the set of indicator functions of intersections of $\ell$ closed half-spaces in $\R^m$.
-For $m=\ell=1$ this is the same as the univariate Kolmogorov distance and for $\ell=m$ it dominates the distance in \eqref{eqn:SupMulti}, whence $d_{\mathbb{H}_\ell}$ may be viewed as a multi-dimensional generalization of the Kolmogorov distance.
-By the Cramer-Wold device, convergence in $d_{\mathbb{H}_\ell}$ for $\ell=1$ (and, thus, for any $\ell\in\N$) implies weak convergence.